Programming on Filecoin

 Filecoin EVM

-The Filecoin EVM runtime (FEVM) is the Ethereum Virtual Machine (EVM) virtualized as a runtime on top of the Filecoin Virtual Machine (FVM).
-It will allow developers to port any existing EVM-based smart contracts straight onto the FVM and make them work out of the box.
-FEVM emulates EVM bytecode at the low level, supporting contracts written in Solidity, Vyper, and Yul.
-The EVM foreign runtime is based on preexisting OSS libraries, including SputnikVM and Revm.
-You can find out more details in the EVM <> FVM mapping specification.
+The Filecoin EVM (FEVM) is an Ethereum Virtual Machine (EVM) runtime built on top of the FVM.
+It allows developers to port existing EVM-based smart contracts directly onto Filecoin.
+The FEVM emulates EVM bytecode at a low level, supporting contracts written in Solidity, Vyper, and Yul.
+The EVM runtime is based on open-source libraries, including SputnikVM and Revm.
+More details can be found in the EVM <> FVM mapping specification.

 Last updated